phtnnz/astro/README.md

 Version 1.4 / 2024-08-29 / Martin Junius
 ```

-### --ready mode
+### --ready / --subdir mode
 Automatically archive N.I.N.A exposure when a target sequence has been completed,
 relying on the .ready flags created by nina-flag-ready.bat run as an External Script
 from within N.I.N.A
-- Search TARGET.ready files in DATADIR
+- Search TARGET.ready files in DATADIR, optional DATADIR/_SUBDIR_YYYY-MM-DD
-- Look for corresponding TARGET.7z archive in ZIPDIR
+- Look for corresponding TARGET.7z archive in TMPDIR or ZIPDIR
 - If exists, skip
 - If not, run 7z.exe to archive TARGET data subdir in DATA to TARGET.7z in ZIPDIR
 - Loop continuously

 ### --last / --date mode
 Archive all N.I.N.A data from the last observation night (or date given by the --date option)
-- Search all TARGET/YYYY-MM-DD directories in DATADIR
+- Search all TARGET[/_-]YYYY-MM-DD directories in DATADIR
-- Look for corresponding TARGET-YYYY-MM-DD.7z archive in ZIPDIR
+- Look for corresponding TARGET-YYYY-MM-DD.7z archive in TMPDIR or ZIPDIR
 - If exists, skip
 - If not, run 7z.exe to archive TARGET/YYYY-MM-DD data subdir in DATA to TARGET-YYYY-MM-DD.7z in ZIPDIR

 Config file: nina-zip-config.json

 ## nina-af-analyzer